 After each dive you will have to make your way back, walking 250m to the car park with all your scuba diving equipment on so take it easy!
 After a dive of 30 minutes in 2°C water, you need to give your body a rest.
 Another tip: don’t be surprised if you need warm water to remove your gear, the water remaining on your gear such as the buckles of your BCD can instantaneously freeze because of the wind.

 At the end of our diving excursion day, our dive guide took us for lunch to taste the speciality of Reykjavik: the hot dog!
-It’s the mix of fresh, fried onions plus the yummy special mustard sauce that make them so delicious.
-Anyway, he was kind enough to bring my buddies and I to the best shop in town on the harbour for this well-deserved treat!
-I loved it so much that after a nap and tour of the city in the afternoon I had another one to finish the day (and another 2 the night after, and a last one at the airport before leaving).
+He was kind enough to bring my buddies and me to the best shop in town on the harbour for this well-deserved treat!
+I loved it so much that after a nap and tour of the city in the afternoon I had another one to finish the day.

-If you want to live the same adventure, I warmly recommend you to contact www.dive.is.
-The kindness and professionalism of their instructors and divemasters, the quality of the rental gear and the perfect timed organization made my day!
+If you want to live the same adventure, I warmly recommend you to contact Dive.is.
+The kindness and professionalism of their instructors and divemasters, the quality of the rental gear and the perfect timed organisation made my day!

 If you enjoyed this post, like our Facebook page and join the community of the World Adventure Divers!